beego/beedoc/README.md

 ## How to contribute?

-Fork, update and pull request.
-No matter big or small, you're welcome!
+Fork, update and submit a pull request.
+No matter how big or small, your changes are welcome!

-## How it works?
+## How does it work?

-Beego Web server checks update of this project and generates pages automatically.
+Beego Web server checks for updates to this project and updates the main documentation automatically.

 ## Note

-Due to markdown render, you have to use standard markdown syntax in order to have expect results.
+Beego documentation is written using standard markdown syntax.
+Please submit your changes using the same syntax.

 ## License